borroniff/mind-doc-analyzer/README.md

 <br>
 <br>

-> Status do Projeto: Em progresso! 🛠
+> Status do Projeto: Concluído! ✅

 <br>